MingoDesk/MingoButler/spec.md

 that includes information such as ticketId, authorId, and messageId

-Client makes a request towards the CDN that includes the file and the JWT as query parameter in a PUT request CDN decodes the JWT if it isn't valid, has expired, or the user doesn't have the nececary permissions or is not the author of the ticket CDN returns 403.
+Client makes a request towards the CDN that includes the file and the JWT as query parameter in a PUT request CDN decodes the JWT if it isn't valid, has expired, or the user doesn't have the necessary permissions or is not the author of the ticket CDN returns 403.

 CDN stores the folder named with the ticketId and the file is renamed to the messageId after processing (if needed).

-In case that there are several files with the same message store it with a \_ with an appended integer.
-Then once the CDN is done storing the files it responds with the ID of each file
+Each file must have an _+int so first file would be filename_0 then file two would be filename_2, etc.

+Each file must be encrypted.

 Example folder

 9df29b98-4a6a-4f45-8060-251c1163d81d:

+--> 1c52461b-db8b-4a1f-8475-201821d26e1c_0_original.jpg

---> 1c52461b-db8b-4a1f-8475-201821d26e1c
+--> 1c52461b-db8b-4a1f-8475-201821d26e1c_0_small.jpg

 --> 1c52461b-db8b-4a1f-8475-201821d26e1c_1